-Gaining access to a website, a software program, a server, or some other type of system usually require a password and username.
+Gaining access to a website, a software program, a server, service, or some other type of system usually require a password and username.
 If the username or password entered is incorrect, an Unauthorized Access message is shown.
 This means the user attempted to access the system and the authorization (username or password) was not valid and access was not granted.

 Tip: If you can't remember your username or password for an online service such as Facebook, use the forgot password feature to send you an e-mail with a link to reset your account.